 According to an article in London’s Telegraph it will 2050 before men and women do equal amounts of housework.
 Women still do 70% of housework.

 I’m doing my own house cleaning for the first time in thirty years.
 I’ve always been a full-time teacher and initially I managed to do that job as well as maintain some semblance of order in my house.
 However once my children arrived, I just couldn’t keep up with everything.
-Unlike the man in the photo above, I was on my own when it came to things like washing and folding diapers.
 After one particularly frustrating week when the demands of a toddler, teaching and toilet cleaning had me in tears, my husband Dave volunteered to help out with my routine Saturday clean up of our home.
-I ‘d suggested previously that we hire a housekeeper but he thought it was too expensive.
+I ‘d suggested previously we hire a housekeeper but he thought it was too expensive.
 One Saturday of vacuuming, dusting and scrubbing shower tiles had him singing a different tune.
 “Let’s hire a housekeeper,” he said.

 Last Saturday we were expecting guests and so I spent five hours scrubbing, dusting, and cleaning glass.
 I only got through it by playing loud lively music to keep me motivated.
 Frankly, it wasn’t much fun.